jbcayrou/sfOauthServerPlugin/README.markdown

   * Enable modules
 There are five modules in this plugin : sfOauthAuth, sfOauthApplication,sfOauthDeveloper sfOauthAdmin, sfOauthTest

-sfOauthAuth : permits to exchange token and code for the authentication.
+sfOauthAuth : to exchange token and code for the authentication.

-sfOauthApplication : has just one action for the moment : authorize It is in this action that an user accept or not an application to access to its data.
+sfOauthApplication : has just one action for the moment : authorize It is in this action that an user accept or not an application to access to data.

-sfOauthDeveloper : is for developers.
+sfOauthDeveloper : It is for developers.
 You can define developers for an application.
 For the moment they can change some parameters and see how many people use their application.

 sfOauthAdmin : for the backend to manage consumers.